 Dickinson had initially included the boycott requirement to comply with a new state law that prohibits Texas agencies from contracting with companies that boycott Israel.

-The American Civil Liberties Union has called the boycott requirement unconstitutional and said it was considering legal action against the city of Dickinson.
+The American Civil Liberties Union had called the boycott requirement unconstitutional and said it was considering legal action against the city of Dickinson.